You are currently viewing Vitamin B deficiency symptoms?

 Process nerves and the tissues that respond.

 Replace old red blood cells.
-Some help to make red blood cells that carry your oxygen throughout every millimeter.
+Some help to make red blood cells that carry oxygen throughout every millimeter.
 Without oxygenation, there will be NO release of energy.
 You won’t even feel them working but you will feel if they all slow down or stop!
 If you aren’t eating them, you will become sick eventually.

 Who should NOT supplement with B vitamins?

 Though I’m looking to learn about your mineral balances and heavy metal toxicity, we need to ensure you are getting the right vitamins to interact with your minerals to work correctly.
 We are made up of minerals with openings for the vitamins to complete the key to our optimal health.
+I can tailor a diet and supplement program with the help of a Hair Mineral Analysis test to help you rebuild your deficiencies.

 Are you ready for change to be healthy?
 LET’S CHAT about your health goals!